javascript-tutorial/en.javascript.info/1-js/09-classes/07-mixins/article.md

 *Mixin* -- is a generic object-oriented programming term: a class that contains methods for other classes.

-Some other languages like e.g. Python allow to create mixins using multiple inheritance.
+Some other languages like allow multiple inheritance.
 JavaScript does not support multiple inheritance, but mixins can be implemented by copying methods into prototype.

 We can use mixins as a way to augment a class by multiple behaviors, like event-handling as we have seen above.